Most people wish they were more flexible, but most flexibility training feels like a weird form of torture.

 And big swings away from your current condition can set off alarm bells.
 It’s one of the reasons behind yo-yo weight changes where people lose or gain a bunch of weight only to revert back to their previous condition again.

-A great way to prevent this from happening is getting your body accustomed to this new flexibility.
+A great way to prevent this from happening is to use your new ranges of motion.

-This is more than just contracting your muscles in that stretched position.
+This is more than just going in and out of that stretched position, though.